-0x2C CTRL_REG3 register (read/write)
+0x2C: CTRL_REG3 register (read/write)

-Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 0 WAKE_TRANS WAKE_LNDPRT WAKE_PULSE WAKE_FF_MT 0 IPOL PP_OD
+Bit 7 Bit 6 Bit 5 Bit 4 Bit 3 Bit 2 Bit 1 Bit 0 FIFO_GATE WAKE_TRANS WAKE_LNDPRT WAKE_PULSE WAKE_FF_MT IPOL PP_OD

-Table 61.
+Table 68.
 CTRL_REG3 description

-Field Description WAKE_TRANS 0: Transient function is bypassed in sleep mode.
-Default value: 0.1: Transient function interrupt can wake up system WAKE_LNDPRT 0: Orientation function is bypassed in sleep mode.
-Default value: 0.1: Orientation function interrupt can wake up system WAKE_PULSE 0: Pulse function is bypassed in sleep mode.
-Default value: 0.1: Pulse function interrupt can wake up system WAKE_FF_MT 0: Freefall/motion function is bypassed in sleep mode.
-Default value: 0.1: Freefall/motion function interrupt can wake up IPOL Interrupt polarity active high, or active low.
+Field Description FIFO_GATE 0: FIFO gate is bypassed.
+FIFO is flushed upon the system mode transitioning from wake to sleep mode or from sleep to wake mode.
+Default value: 0.
+1: The FIFO input buffer is blocked when transitioning from wake to sleep mode or from sleep to wake mode until the FIFO is flushed.
+Although the system transitions from wake to sleep or from sleep to wake the contents of the FIFO buffer are preserved, new data samples are ignored until the FIFO is emptied by the host application.
+If the FIFO_GATE bit is set to logic '1' and the FIFO buffer is not emptied before the arrival of the next sample, then the FGERR bit in the SYS_MOD register (0x0B) will be asserted.
+The FGERR bit remains asserted as long as the FIFO buffer remains un-emptied.
+Emptying the FIFO buffer clears the FGERR bit in the SYS_MOD register.
+WAKE_TRANS 0: Transient function is bypassed in sleep mode.
+Default value: 0.
+1: Transient function interrupt can wake up system WAKE_LNDPRT 0: Orientation function is bypassed in sleep mode.
+Default value: 0.
+1: Orientation function interrupt can wake up system WAKE_PULSE 0: Pulse function is bypassed in sleep mode.
+Default value: 0.
+1: Pulse function interrupt can wake up system WAKE_FF_MT 0: Freefall/motion function is bypassed in sleep mode.
+Default value: 0.
+1: Freefall/motion function interrupt can wake up IPOL Interrupt polarity active high, or active low.
 Default value: 0.
 0: Active low; 1: Active high PP_OD Push-pull/open drain selection on interrupt pad.
 Default value: 0.
 0: Push-pull; 1: Open drain